whyharsha/onebrc/README.md

 First naive implementation: Try going line by line and compute the metrics using a buffered reader.
 Time to complete: 73.81 secs

+Second attempt: Remove the new string alloc on every read line.
+Time to complete: 60.73 secs

 Fourth attempt: Fixed some parsing issues.
 Time to complete: 53.23 secs

 Fifth attempt: Cleaned up another unnecessary parse.
 Time to complete: 25.67 secs